 Most Frequently Used Forex Chart Patterns

-Crucial Information About the Head and Shoulders Pattern
+The Head and Shoulders Pattern

-- The left shoulder - the price rise followed by a left price peak, accordingly followed by a decline
+- The Left Shoulder - the price rise followed by a left price peak, accordingly followed by a decline

-- The right shoulder - a decline happens once more, followed by a rise forming a right peak that is relatively lower than the head
+- The Right Shoulder - a decline happens once more, followed by a rise forming a right peak that is relatively lower than the head

-With an inverse head and shoulders, the Forex pattern formation is the same as mentioned above, but in reverse.
+With an inverse head and shoulders, the Forex pattern is the same as shown above, but in reverse.
 It is important that traders wait for the pattern to be completed after they set a neckline or trendline that connects two highs in a bottoming pattern, or two lows in the topping pattern of the formation.
 Almost all or partially completed patterns should be watched.
 However, no trades should be performed until the the pattern breaks the neckline.

-Trade With MetaTrader 5
+Trade With the MetaTrader 5 Trading Platform

-Did you know that Admiral Markets offers traders the number 1 multi-asset trading platform in the world - completely FREE!?MetaTrader 5 enables traders access to superior charting capabilities, free real-time market data & analysis, the best trading widgets available, and much more!
-To download MetaTrader 5 now, click the banner below and receive it for FREE!
+Did you know that Admiral Markets offers traders the number 1 multi-asset trading platform in the world - absolutely free?MetaTrader 5 enables traders access to superior charting capabilities, free real-time market data & analysis, the best trading widgets available, and much more!
+To download MetaTrader 5 now, click the banner below!